leimao/Sphinx-Python-TriangleLib/README.md

 ## Publish Documentations

 Go to [Read the Docs](`https://readthedocs.org/dashboard/import/manual/`) and follow the instructions to publish the documentations.
 The latest version of the documentation of this repo could be found on [TriangleLib's Documentation](https://sphinx-python-trianglelib.readthedocs.io/).
+Use [GitHub tags](https://github.com/leimao/Sphinx-Python-TriangleLib/tags) for version control on Read the Docs.

 ## References